 I'm very happy with the school and my child is thriving there.
 The school is just steps away from LIRR station and makes it easier for working parents commuting to Manhattan.
 The principal is very devoted to the school and the teachers we had are wonderful.
 The school is small enough that parents can make a difference.
 There is a strong and active PTA that works very hard to sponsor a lot of enrichment programs.
 Just like everything else the school is not perfect and it might not be the best place for every child.
 However the overall environment in the school is very nurturing friendly and positive.

 Ps 98 The Douglaston School is a public elementary school in New York.
-The principal of Ps 98 The Douglaston School is PRINCIPAL - MS. SHEILA HUGGINS, whose e-mail is firstname.lastname@example.org.
-230 students attend Ps 98 The Douglaston School and identify primarily as Hispanic; White, non-Hispanic; and Native American or Native Alaskan.
-2% of the Ps 98 The Douglaston School students are "limited in English proficiency."
-12% of the 230 students here have subsidized lunches.
-The student to teacher ratio at Ps 98 The Douglaston School is 15:1.
+The principal of Ps 98 The Douglaston School is PRINCIPAL - MS. SHEILA HUGGINS, who can be contacted at firstname.lastname@example.org.
+230 students go to Ps 98 The Douglaston School and identify as Hispanic; White, non-Hispanic; and Native American or Native Alaskan.
+2% of the Ps 98 The Douglaston School students have "limited English proficiency."
+12% of the 230 students here get reduced lunch prices.
+The ratio of students to teachers at Ps 98 The Douglaston School is 15:1.
 Ps 94 David D Porter is one of the nearest elementary schools.

 - Computer arts